gtvj/gtvj.github.io/_posts/2016-02-10-the-template-method-pattern.md

 > <span class="strong"><strong>The Template Method Pattern</strong></span> defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

-I&#8217;m pleased to have come across this and expect I&#8217;ll be reaching for it when there&#8217;s a need.
+I'm pleased to have come across this and expect I'll be reaching for it when there's a need.